bdCastro/ESIEE-system-security/README.md

 # system-security-project

-To run the codes on a UBUNTU bash it's necessary to build each file before running it, in order to do that we need to run the following commands:
+To run the codes on a UBUNTU bash, it's necessary to build each file before running it.
+In order to do that, run the following commands:

 1) chmod +x <FileName>